-It effects 40% of those originating from east asia (China, Japan, Korea, Vietnam) and it occurs after drinking small quantities of alcohol causing symptoms of:
+It affects 40% of those originating from east Asia (China, Japan, Korea, Vietnam) and it occurs after drinking small quantities of alcohol.

 - Nausea and vomiting